Johannesburg North Reformed Church (NGK): Foundation of Johannesburg North

 The Rev. Burger continued his predecessor's work toward church building construction, leading a congregation meeting the year of his investiture to institute monthly donations for the purpose.
 In 1949, the congregation was ready to hire as contractor the Afrikaans singer Gé Korsten’s father Cor Korsten, a 1936 immigrant from the Netherlands who settled his family locally.
 The Rev. Burger laid the cornerstone of the new church on June 17, 1950, and it was finished on February 18, 1951.
-Only eleven months later, on January 5, 1952, Rev. Burger married the contractor’s daughter Elna in the new building.
+Only eleven months later, on January 5, 1952, Rev. Burger married the contractor's daughter Elna in the new building.
 Along with this church hall on 17 Oaklands Rd, the congregation also owned on in the Lyndhurst district, which became the center of the Northeast Rand Reformed Church formed in 1959.

 Later developments

 Northeast Rand was the only daughter church of Johannesburg North, but Johannesburg East spawned Johannesburg-Observatory in 1964 as well, yielding three congregations covering the northeastern suburbs.
-Numbers of Afrikaans-speakers, and therefore congregation memberships in the area, began to decline in the early 1970’s.
-In 1973, Johannesburg North had 448 confirmed members, Northeast Rand 233, and Johannesburg-Observatory 502; in 1979, the last two were both absorbed by Johannesburg North, where Northeast Rand’s Rev. P. de V. Mellet and Johannesburg-Observatory’s Rev. F. J. du Plessis together served 992 confirmed members.
+Numbers of Afrikaans-speakers, and therefore congregation memberships in the area, began to decline in the early 1970s.
+In 1973, Johannesburg North had 448 confirmed members, Northeast Rand 233, and Johannesburg-Observatory 502; in 1979, the last two were both absorbed by Johannesburg North, where Northeast Rand's Rev. P. de V. Mellet and Johannesburg-Observatory's Rev. F. J. du Plessis together served 992 confirmed members.
 Membership dropped to 590 in 1985, 350 in 1990, and 231 in 1995 (when there were no pastors left).

 Meanwhile, the Andrew Murray Congregation, founded in 1966 to minister to Jews, was searching for a place of worship.
 The congregation had long used the old Belgravia Reformed Church building in Jeppestown South but was leery of the neighborhood and set the 1999 merger agreement to use the Johannesburg North church.
 In 1999, the merged church had 161 confirmed members who spoke Afrikaans versus 536 English-speakers.
 Language numbers later ceased to be used, but overall membership rose to 845 in 2005 only to fall to 718 in 2010 and 589 in 2011.
 By 2014, it had stabilized to 590.

 Name change

-In January 2012, the Kerkbode reported the church council’s November 22, 2011 decision to abandon the “Johannesburg North” portion of its name to simply become the “Andrew Murray Reformed Church.”
+In January 2012, the Kerkbode reported the church council's November 22, 2011 decision to abandon the “Johannesburg North” portion of its name to simply become the “Andrew Murray Reformed Church.”